bitops/kubefarm/README.md

 You can then look in the `simple-pod` repository to see a minimal Pod manifest that gets the container up and running.

 Both directories contain shell scripts with the necessary commands to get everything working.

+## Prerequisites

+You'll have to have Docker installed as well as Kubernetes.
+The scripts in the repo assume you have `minikube` installed.